.CS File Extension

 File Type 1Visual C# Source Code File

-Source code file written in C# (pronounced "C Sharp"), an object-oriented programming language created by Microsoft for use with the .NET Framework; used for developing a range of applications, from simple desktop programs to applications for distributed
+A CS file is a source code file written in C# (pronounced "C Sharp"), an object-oriented programming language created by Microsoft for use with the .NET Framework.
+The file is used for developing a range of applications, from simple desktop programs to applications for distributed environments.

 CS files are often edited with Visual C#, a component of Microsoft Visual Studio.
 But, they can also be edited with a variety of other source code editors that feature syntax highlighting as well.

 NOTE: When C# programs are compiled, they can then be run by the Common Language Runtime (CLR), which is included with the .NET Framework.